fontforge/fontforge/INSTALL-git.md

 ## On Mac OS X with Homebrew

-Homebrew no longer packages FontForge with a UI.
+Homebrew no longer packages FontForge with a UI, but the release GUI app bundles are available from Cask.
 You can install FontForge from the current github source code using a package manager, such as MacPorts or Fink.

 Here is how to install FontForge without a UI: